Fallen-Breath/sound-lag-fix/README.md

 ## sound-lag-fix

-Fix permanent fps drop causes by sound system in version from 1.14 to 1.16
+Fix permanent fps drop causes by sound system in 1.14 and 1.15